-Our DSL and DDSL(s) will undertake further multi-agency safeguarding training in addition to the whole school training.
+Our DSL and DDSL(s) will undertake further multi-agency safeguarding training in addition to the whole academy training.
 This will be undertaken at least every two years and will update their awareness and understanding of the impact of the wider agenda of safeguarding issues.
-It will support both the DSL and DDSL to be able to better undertake their role and support the school in ensuring our safeguarding arrangements are robust and achieving better outcomes for the pupils in our school.
+It will support both the DSL and DDSL to be able to better undertake their role and support the academy in ensuring our safeguarding arrangements are robust and achieving better outcomes for the pupils in our academy.

-Our Board and Hub Councils will have access to basic safeguarding training within the academy.
-We will recommend and encourage them to undertake training specifically on the safeguarding responsibilities of the governing body in line with Part 2 of KCSIE, in particular the role of the Safeguarding Hub Councillor.
+Our Hub Councillors will have access to basic safeguarding training within the academy.
+We will recommend and encourage them to undertake training specifically on the safeguarding responsibilities of the governing body in line with Part 2 of KCSIE, in particular the role of the Hub Councillor.
 In addition to this training the safeguarding Hub Councillor may wish to access multi-agency safeguarding training at least every two years.
+Safeguarding is on every agenda of Hub Council / Board of Trustees meetings.
+A summarised version of serious case reviews are also shared within these meetings and lesson learned are discussed.

 At least one member of our recruitment panel will have undertaken safer recruitment training.
-Best practice is that this is updated every 3 years to ensure that the school are keeping up with changes made to recruitment processes and changes in safeguarding requirements when recruiting staff.
+Best practice is that this is updated every 3 years to ensure that the academy are keeping up with changes made to recruitment processes and changes in safeguarding requirements when recruiting staff.